hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 Samskaras are the subtle impressions that manifest themselves into gross forms later on.
 How are these fine Samskaras to be controlled?
 By resolving the effect into its cause.
-When the Chitta, which is an effect, is resolved into its cause, Asmitâ or Egoism, then only, the fine impressions die along with it.
+When the Chitta, which is an effect, is resolved into its cause, Asmitā or Egoism, then only, the fine impressions die along with it.
 Meditation cannot destroy these.

 ध्यानहेयास्तद्वृत्तयः ॥११॥